sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_7.rst

 | **Total**      |          30 |         70 |   100 |
 +----------------+-------------+------------+-------+

-Thit is exactly the same data, but is is been rewritten so that each of our 100 participants appears in only one cell.
-Because we have written our data this way the independence assumption is now satisfied, and thit is a contingency table that we *can* use to construct a χ²-goodness-of-fit statistic.
+This is exactly the same data, but is is been rewritten so that each of our 100 participants appears in only one cell.
+Because we have written our data this way the independence assumption is now satisfied, and this is a contingency table that we *can* use to construct a χ²-goodness-of-fit statistic.
 However, as we will see, we need to do it in a slightly non-standard way.
 To see what is going on, it helps to label the entries in our table a little differently: